 Run(cmdline$[, resetkeys, userdata])

-file$can also contain arguments that shall be passed to the program.
+args$to it.
 If you need to execute a program synchronously, you have to use the Execute() function.
+See Execute for details.

 file$ has to be either a data file like a JPEG image

 or a package name like

 If you want to be informed when the program started using

 terminated, you can install a listener for the

 event handler using InstallEventHandler().

 RunOutput which can be installed using

 listener will redirect the program's output to your program which is